bsneider/docs-as-code/docs/educational-resources/educational-resources.md

 **LEARN REAL SKILLS:** This course isn’t just about the exam, the AWS Certified SysOps Administrator Associate is one of the most valuable certifications available in IT - but obtaining $100,000+ cloud positions will require experience as well as accreditation.
 By the end of the course, you will be prepared to pass the exam confidently while also having gained enough experience to use AWS day to day from a operational and administration perspective.

-**SCENARIO BASED:** The course is based around a real-world like organisation Animals4life.org.
+**SCENARIO BASED:** The course is based around a real-world like organization Animals4life.org.
 The theory and demo lessons are structured around scenarios which you will encounter in the real world.
 Whether we're talking about serverless applications, data migration and connecting AWS to on-premises environments using a Site-to-Site VPN - the things you learn will be useful in the real world.

 **RESPECTS YOUR TIME:** I promise to respect your time.
 Everything in the course is either relevant to the exam, or will provide the surrounding knowledge which will help you pass with confidence; while also gaining the practical experience needed to get access to exciting job opportunities.
-Lessons are never more than 20 minutes and often much shorter - I prioritise efficiency, not duration.
+Lessons are never more than 20 minutes and often much shorter - I prioritize efficiency, not duration.
 Each section includes a quiz helping you retain knowledge, and at the end of the course, we’ve designed a full practice exam which mirrors real-world conditions.

 **TECHNICAL FOUNDATIONS AND AWS:** The course covers the essential architectural concepts as they relate to AWS but also covers the core AWS products featured in the exam in some depth.
 Topics covered include:-